FAQs

 What are the clothing recommendations for accurate use?
 Does it have to be skin-to-skin?
 Or is something recommended to be used underneath?

-- It is NOT recommended to wear baggy or loose clothing as it may interfere with the ability to detect limb occlusion pressure accurately.
+• It is NOT recommended to wear super thick, baggy or loose clothing as it may interfere with the ability to detect limb occlusion pressure accurately.

 Do you need two separate devices to complete a bilateral treatment?